Royal Warrant signs for The Queen Mum, Prince Charles & Queen Elizabeth II Photo Credit: Colin Smith / Royal Appointment Signs, Ballater. (1994) |

 Denmark

-Royal Warrants are given out by King Frederik to businesses that have serviced the Royal House for 10-15 years and are well-established, economically solid and of good public reputation
+Royal Warrants are given out by past monarchs to businesses that have serviced the Royal House for 10-15 years and are well-established, economically solid and of good public reputation.
+New Royal Warrants were granted on the Monarch's Birthday.

-The Royal Warrant is granted to a single person in a company, opposed to the company as a whole.
-The businesses are granted the title "Purveyor to His Majesty The King."
+The Royal Warrant was granted to a single person in a company, opposed to the company as a whole.
+The businesses are granted the title "Purveyor to His/Her Majesty The King/Queen."
 (Until 2008, there was also the title "Purveyor to the Royal Danish Court," which was given to larger companies supplying the Royal Household. )

 The title "Purveyor to the Court" (Hofleverancier) is given out to businesses that have been in business for 100 years and have a good track record, and it is 0nly given to small or medium-sized companies.